jeromecoupe/webstoemp/src/blogposts/2020-06-07-performant-data-fetching-with-promises-eleventy.md

 Here is a rough outline of how to deal with this use case in a performant manner:

-1. Make a first request to the API to retrieve a first batch of data as well as the total number of itens to retrieve
+1. Make a first request to the API to retrieve a first batch of data as well as the total number of items to retrieve
 2. Calculate the number of additional API requests we need to retrieve all data
 3. If we need to make more calls, store those additional requests as promises
 4. Use `Promise.all` to execute all addtional requests in parallel